ramrom/rams_dot_files/cheatsheets/rust_cheatsheet.md

 - `Drop` trait, types that drop/free when they go out of scope, so need ownership tracking
 - Monomorphization: generics are expanded and defined for each type used at compile time, so no perf hit for using generics
 ### TRAITS
+- follows orphan rule
+    - cannot implement _external_ traits on _external_ types
+    - **can** implment _internal_ trait on _external_ type and _external_ trait on _internal_ type
+    - without rule, 2 crates could implement same trait on same type, this is a conflict and rust wouldnt know which to pick
 - blanket implementations - can implement a trait if a type conditionally implements another trait (using generics)
     - `impl<T: Display> ToString for T { // --snip-- }`  - from stdlib, this implements `ToString` if `T` implements `Display`
 - auto traits - https://doc.rust-lang.org/beta/unstable-book/language-features/auto-traits.html